Japanese Milk Bread

 - Tray – Grease or spray a 9 x 9 square baking pan.
 Place the rolls in the pan.
 Alternatively, you can also place the rolls on a baking tray and bake them as individual rolls.

-- Proof - Cover with a clean kitchen towel or plastic wrap and leave in a warm spot for about 45 minutes until almost double in size.
+- Proof – Cover with a clean kitchen towel or plastic wrap and leave in a warm spot for about 45 minutes until almost doubled in size.

 Pro tip – Spray the plastic wrap with oil to prevent it from sticking to the rolls. - Oven – When the rolls are almost double in volume, at about 30 minutes, preheat the oven to 375°F /190°C / Gas Mark 5

-Pro tip - Egg wash is a full egg with 2 tablespoon of water.
+Pro tip – Egg wash is a full egg with 2 tbsp of water.
 An egg wash will give a nice golden brown color.
-If you can't use egg, milk or cream will work just as well.
-Do not use oil or butter as it will create a crust.
+If you can’t use egg, milk or cream will work just as well.
+Do not use oil or butter, as it will create a crust.

-Pro tip - This is optional but adds a nice flavor and keeps the top crust soft. - Cool - Take them out of the pan, cool them on a wire rack, and cover them with a clean kitchen cloth for at least 5 minutes to keep them soft.
+Pro tip – This is optional, but it adds a nice flavor and keeps the top crust soft. - Cool – Take them out of the pan, cool them on a wire rack, and cover them with a clean kitchen cloth for at least 5 minutes to keep them soft.

 If stored properly, these soft dinner rolls will stay for 3 to 4 days at room temperature.
 They can also be frozen for a month or more.
 Never store bread in the fridge as it dries out.

-Prove the rolls for only 45 minutes or until just almost double in volume.
+Proof the rolls for only 45 minutes or until they are almost doubled in volume.
 They will continue to rise some more in the oven when baking.
-If you overproof the rolls they tend to rise and deflate when baking.
+If you overproof the rolls, they tend to rise and deflate when baking.

 Japanese Milk Bread